spatie/sheets/README.md

 ### Creating your first collection

 A collection maps to a folder in your filesystem of choice.
-Sheets will look for a disk configured in `config/filesystems.php` with the same name as the collection—or you can [configure the disk yourself](#disk).
+Sheets will look for a disk configured in `config/filesystems.php` with the same name as the collection—or you can [configure the disk name yourself](#disk).

 ```php
 // config/filesystems.php